bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bagnera.md

 9. Developed a method of integral calculus with stratagems for solving complex numerical equations.
 10. Investigated the properties of inverse functions and their derivatives.

 Born 14 November 1865, Bagheria, Sicily, Italy.
-Died 12 May1927, Rome, Italy.
+Died 12 May 1927, Rome, Italy.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bagnera/)